MileHacker Logo

 Essential Steps

-• For ferry services, arrive at the terminal 10-15 minutes before scheduled departure, especially at the busiest hours or if using the car ferry.
+• For ferry services, arrive at the terminal 10-15 a few minutes before it's due to leave, especially at the busiest hours or when using the car ferry.

 • Queues for tickets and boarding can form, specifically in high season.